-- Keep your financial records and other paper records in a safe place – Any financial records for your business should be kept in a secure place.
+Any financial records or other paper records for your business should be kept in a secure place.
 Keeping important documents at home does not always mean they are safer!
 If your home is near your office, they both could be at risk of being damaged in a disaster.

 For this reason and many others, we recommend using a paperless record keeping option.
 Scan any important documents to keep on an external drive or a secure cloud-based backup system such as DropBox Business.
 The paperless office feature included in TaxSlayer Pro Web and Premium make it easy to scan relevant client documents directly into your TaxSlayer Pro software, keeping clients’ documents safe and organized.
 The TaxesToGo app eliminates the need for paper-based client documents altogether, allowing them to securely send scanned copies with their phone.
 The Client Portal also allows documents to be uploaded remotely and sent to the desktop software.

 In short, there are a variety of easy ways you can transition to a paperless document storage system.
 And if a disaster strikes your tax office, you’ll be glad you did.

 Create a disaster preparedness plan